AkhilaLocan/cs668-Image-caption-generation/README.md

 * These results demonstrate the model’s potential for image understanding tasks, offering valuable insights into visual content.
 * The model achieved 40% accuracy, but it’s important to note that accuracy isn’t always the best indicator for performance in image captioning tasks.
 * The BLEU-4 score is a more accurate measure, focusing on how fluent and meaningful descriptions are.
-* The model's high BLEU-4 score implies that it can provide fluent and human-like descriptions as shown in the examples and chart
+* The model's high BLEU-4 score implies that it can provide fluent and human-like descriptions as shown in the examples and chart.

 ![Poster](https://github.com/user-attachments/assets/89a9a637-3faf-4c55-b697-6b022b6ecd20)